Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Radio interferometric imaging

 Each pair of antennas provides us with one visibility, which is a noisy Fourier component of the intensity image.
 Using an array of $n$ radio antennas allows us to sample $\binom{n}{2}=(n^2 - n)/2$ points in the $uv$-plane (or Fourier plane).
 The distribution of these points depends on the configuration of the radio antenna array.
 If different time intervals are considered, the Earth's rotation can be exploited to increase the number of $uv$ points.
 The $uv$ coverage is incomplete in all practical cases, and the measurements are noisy.
 Therefore, the linear operator $\mathbf{\Phi}$ is ill-posed.
 If we also consider a large number of measurements, recovering $\bm{x}$ from $\bm{y}$ becomes a challenging inverse problem.

-The most basic reconstruction of $\bm{x}$ is often referred to as the dirty reconstruction $\hat{\bm{x}}_{\text{dirty}}$.
-This estimation is obtained by applying a pseudo-inverse of $\mathbf{\Phi}$ to the visibilities $\bm{y}$.
+The most basic reconstruction of $\bm{x}$ is often referred to as the naturally weighted dirty image that we will denote from now on as $\hat{\bm{x}}_{\text{dirty}}$ and call by dirty image as calibration weigths are not currently being taken into account in this work.
+This estimation is obtained by applying the adjoint of $\mathbf{\Phi}$ to the visibilities $\bm{y}$.
 To obtain a higher fidelity solution to the RI imaging inverse problem, we must regularise the problem by incorporating some prior information about the desired solutions $\bm{x}$.
 A broad range of methods can be characterized by what type of prior information is used to regularise the inverse problem and which algorithm is used to compute the reconstructed image $\hat{\bm{x}}$.